 Chiefly tax receipts for state and county taxes in Savannah, and taxes for Woodlands between 1837 and 1861.
 Also included are a mortgage, dated 1861, on land in Cass County, where George Barnsley was indebted to A.C.
 Trimble, and miscellaneous receipts.

 A scrapbook prepared by George S. Barnsley entitled, "Manassas and the Early Confederacy," including newspaper clippings on Manassas, the 8th Georgia Regiment, and Civil War miscellany, dated 1860 through 1864.
+80 pages.

 A notebook that belonged to George Barnsley containing transcriptions made in 1903-1904 of miscellaneous materials dated 1866-1878.
 Included is a letter published in the newspapers of Havana, Cuba, in 1867, about the wreck of the ship carrying emigrants from the South to Brazil and thanking the Cubans for aid.
 Also included is a letter written from Cuba to the New Orleans Times about the wreck and the aid given by Cubans, Spanish officials, and the Portuguese consul.
 There is also a letter written in Houston, Texas, dated 6 November 1866, for publication in the newspaper of Rome, Georgia, about the state of Texas, its soil, climate, rainfall, and crops, and advising that Georgians not move there.
 Also included in Volume 3 is a diary, dated 11 September - 21 October 1878, of an attempt made by George Barnsley to re-open his previously abandoned gold mine in Brazil, and his travels on leaving the mine after failure to succeed in financing the operation.
+86 pages.

 Entitled "Notes on Brazil During the Years of 1867 to 1880," by George S. Barnsley.
 Beginning on page 1 is an account of the McMullen colony, which left Galveston, Texas, on 24 January 1866, suffered a shipwreck at Cuba, went to New York, and sailed again from there for Rio de Janeiro.
 Also included on page 30 is "Recollections of Sao Paulo", a geographical and social description of the area.
+113 pages.